Devilish-Trio/COFLAutoFlipperSkyblock/README.md

 3. Compile and run the program.
 4. Use the 'Q' key to pause/resume operations.

-**Note**: This program is designed for a specific use case and may require modifications for different scenarios.
-Always ensure you have permission to automate interactions with any software or service.

 * Converted from Python to C++ with GPT4.
 * Added image cacheing and task parallelism for extra speed.